Isabelle E. Merry

-Isabelle E. Merry OBE (1907–2002) was an Australian Congregational minister and chaplain at Queen Victoria Hospital in Melbourne, Victoria.
+Isabelle Elizabeth Merry OBE (1907–2000) was an Australian Congregational minister and chaplain at Queen Victoria Hospital in Melbourne, Victoria.
 She was the first woman accepted for theological studies at the Congregational College of Victoria.
 She was ordained to the Christian ministry in 1937, becoming the first woman to be ordained in the state of Victoria.
 She became a full-time chaplain at Queen Victoria Hospital in Melbourne, and was the first chaplain to be on the staff of a hospital in Australia.
 In 1976, she was awarded an OBE for her chaplaincy work.

 Early life and education

-Isabelle Elizabeth Merry was born in Coburg, Victoria, on 22 February 1907.
-Her father was C.W.
-Merry.
-Her mother's name is not mentioned in published sources.
+Isabelle Elizabeth Merry was born in Scarsdale or Coburg, Victoria, on 20 or 22 February 1907.
+Her parents were Elizabeth (née Wrigley) and engineer Charles William Merry.
 She attended Melbourne's University High School, where she graduated with honours.
 She served as head prefect in her senior year.
 After finished her secondary education, she began working at the State Savings Bank.

 Pastoral ministry

-Active in the Congregational Church, Merry volunteered at the church's mission program during the depression of the 1930s.
+Active in the Congregational Church, Merry volunteered at the church's mission program during the Great Depression of the 1930s.
 Feeling called to the ministry, she made the decision to leave her job and pursue ordination.
 This was an unusual decision for a woman at the time, but the Congregational Church did allow the ordination of women.
 Winifred Kiek, the first woman ordained in the Congregational Church, had been ordained in 1927.
 Joan Hore was ordained in New South Wales in 1931, and Kate Hutley (née Keen) was ordained in 1932 in Port Adelaide.
 Hore was the only one of the three women still working in a pastorate in Australia at the time of Merry's ordination.

 Merry earned a BA at the University of Melbourne while completing her studies in theology at Congregational College.
 She was the first woman accepted to the theology program at the college, the oldest theological program in Melbourne.
 She attended classes with ten men also studying for the ministry.
 Because she was a woman, Merry was not eligible to receive the bursary which was given to male students to support them while they studied.
 While a student, she pastored a Congregational Church in East Preston, Victoria.

 Merry's application to pursue ordination was supported by her home congregation, the Collins Street Congregational Church, and approved by the regional Congregational body.
 Her ordination was held on 19 December 1937 at the Croydon Congregational Church.
 Merry was the first woman of any denomination to be ordained to Christian ministry in the state of Victoria.